IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 - Wants this labor issue resolved so he can buy the saltwood. "we pay these people a fortune for some trees, all because they're the only ones who have it."
 - Pressuring Gandras Dol to repay his debts.
 Annoyed at Gandras' inability to suppress saltwood workers
 - Has worked politically with Macaw, Kingfisher to negotiate imports.
 Conflict w Gyrfalcon
-- Residing on the moored Giltstern flagship
+- Residing on the moored Giltstern flagship (Conviviant)
 - [ ] Communications
 	- From Gyrfalcon (day before riot): I'll warn you again to keep your hired muscle off of the columns; and for that matter, they shouldn't be on civilian-use docks either.
 I will be at the picket line starting tomorrow morning.
 Don't think of trying anything.
 	- To Macaw (few days ago): I'd like for us to meet on board Conviviant, this next Sixthday.
-We need to do some real damage control around this damn strike, and I remind you of your other obligations as well.
+We need to do some real damage control around this strike, and I remind you of your other obligations as well.
 Do the bare minimum and bring your next installment when we meet.
 	- From Owl (month ago): I would appreciate you (and other traders) limiting the number of Felichian missionaries you charter to the Isle.
 I understand your flagship has a company of 250 sailors that require a stone's worth of libations per day, but work that takes them inland can be as easily handled by those automata you've purchased.
 I would hope you could order these changes by ruler's desire.
 		- _coded message to get black diamonds via kingswill. the flagship needs far more than 250 sailors. what is a stone of libations?
 Ruler's Desire?_
-	- To Kingfisher (half a yr ago): I have word that your shipment should come in by sixthday.
+	- To Eledeia (half a yr ago): I have word that your shipment should come in by sixthday.
 The boxes are marked with Luca Industries but I'll send an attendant to deliver them to you.
 It's been a pleasure doing business.
 **Titus**: firbolg.
 Leader of saltwood growers at La Varza, under Gandras
 - stats: Druid
 - Appearance: ponytail, arm wraps.
 Hardcore, testosterone, titus hardie (hard consonants, cursing)
 - partnered with Gyrfalcon
 - Leading strike against Gandras, need to have blockaded the grove to prevent scabs
 - Thinks Delaney is a cop, sellout, scab
-- Ring of mind shielding purchased from Kareem, got stolen **Delaney**: human.
+- Ring of mind shielding purchased from Kareem, stolen by Owl **Delaney**: human.
 Leader of saltwood growers at La Norza, under Gandras
 - intense rivalry with Reed, stoked by Gandras **Josef**: human.
 Old, rly french